josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 It is part of the wider ecology through which states, intelligence-linked actors, criminal organisations, and political networks can obtain deniable labour.

+It also creates a second attribution problem.

+Identifying the person who performed the intrusion does not necessarily identify the person who commissioned it.

+Identifying the intermediary does not necessarily identify the customer.

+And identifying a state beneficiary does not automatically prove state direction.

 ---

 ## 🏗️ What Counts As State Infrastructure